 You will know these cookies are done because they will be soft but firm to the touch.

-These cookies will keep for up to 4 days in an airtight container or for up to 4 months in the freezer.
+These cookies will keep fresh for up to 4 days in an airtight container or for up to 4 months in the freezer.

 Yes, you can easily freeze these whoopie pies.
 I store them in a large Ziplock freezer bag.